 We have a Foster Family Vacancy Hub which provides a live vacancy list of foster parents who are available to offer a wide range of foster placements.
-This allows us to provide a convenient, efficient and easy tool for helping Local Authorities find homes for children and young people all over the UK.
+This allows us to provide a convenient, efficient and easy tool for helping Local Authorities find homes for children and young people all over the UK,

-Wherever possible, planning is undertaken prior to the child moving to a new foster family.
+- ☐ Wherever possible, planning is undertaken prior to the child moving to a new foster family.
 This includes introductions between foster parents and the child.
-We help children and young people settle in by providing welcome booklets and video profiles where possible.

-- We ensure that the racial, cultural and linguistic needs of children and young people are addressed and consideration is given to their gender and sexualitywhen making decisions about what may be a good foster family for them. - We ensure the homes of our foster parents fulfil all health and safety requirements. - We have a Foster Family Vacancy Hub which provides a live vacancy list of foster parents who are available to offer a wide range of foster placements.
-This allows us to provide a convenient, efficient and easy tool for helping Local Authorities find homes for children and young people all over the UK.
+We help children and young people settle in by providing welcome booklets and video profiles where possible. - □ We ensure that the racial, cultural and linguistic needs of children and young people are addressed and consideration is given to their gender and sexuality when making decisions about what may be a good foster family for them. - ☐ We ensure the homes of our foster parents fulfil all health and safety requirements.